rat-pac/ratpac-two/doc/users_guide/command_interface.md

       `/run/beamOn 10 #Run 10 events`

  * **Blank Lines:** Blank lines are also ignored and can be used to improve macro readability.
 * **No Leading Whitespace:** Commands must start at column 1.
        Any spaces or tabs before the command cause an "unknown command" error.
+For example:

 ```
+# Note the additional whitespace below
     /run/beamOn 1
 ```

-Such indented lines will not run.
+Running a macro with this indentation will produce an "unknown command" error.

 ### 1.2.
 Command Hierarchy